elixir-geolix/geolix/README.md

 ### Package Startup (application)

-Probably the easiest way to manage startup is by simply adding `:geolix` to the list of applications:
+Probably the easiest way to manage startup is by adding `:geolix` to the list of applications:

 ```elixir